RadLikeWhoa/old.sacha.me/projects/_posts/2012-1-1-bookmarklets.md

 repo: https://github.com/RadLikeWhoa/bookmarklets
 ---

-Many internet users, even casual ones, use bookmarklets on a regular basis. bookmarklets are little links that reside in the browser's bookmarks bar that, when clicked, do things like tweeting the current website or saving a site's images to [Pinterest](https://pinterest.com).
+Many internet users, even casual ones, use bookmarklets on a regular basis. bookmarklets are little links that reside in the browser's bookmarks bar that, when clicked, do things like tweeting the current website or saving a site's images to *Pinterest*.

 The idea came to me when I read some articles by [Federico Viticci](http://macstories.net) about his workflows and techniques for automation.
 A huge part of those techniques relied on bookmarklets.
 I decided to look for a nice website that collected those little tools and when I couldn't find one I liked, I decided to come up with my own.